What is an EUA?

 Q: What happens to authorized devices after the public health emergency is over?

 A: The FDA may revise or revoke EUAs during a declared emergency for certain reasons, including if revising or revoking the EUA is appropriate to protect the public health or safety.
-More information on the duration of an EUA can be found in FDA’s guidance, Emergency Use Authorization of Medical Products and Related Authorities, and in sections 564(f) and 564(g)(2) of the Act.
-Sponsors of EUA products are encouraged to follow up the EUA with a premarket submission so that it can remain on the market once the EUA is no longer in effect.
+More information on the duration of an EUA can be found in the FDA’s guidance, Emergency Use Authorization of Medical Products and Related Authorities, and in sections 564(f) and 564(g)(2) of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+Sponsors of EUA products are encouraged to follow up the EUA issuance with a premarket submission so that their products can remain on the market once the EUA is no longer in effect.

 Q: Will devices authorized under an EUA during this public health emergency need to go off the market?
 Will they need a 510(k)?